 MR. SPITZER: I agree 100 percent with what you've just said, and I think it actually captures a different way of saying the notion of defining deviancy down.
-It is that notion of declining standards over time, stretching the envelope, and waiting until it snaps, and it snaps not because of those inside the envelope recognize it has but because somebody outside takes a completely dispassionate look.
+It is that notion of declining standards over time, stretching the envelope, and waiting until it snaps, and it snaps not completely dispassionate look.
 And I think one of the phenomenons that we observed was that those who came in early on to discuss with us what we diagnosed to them as being a fundamental problem didn't disagree with our factual recitation, but they responded just as Steve just said, "Everybody's doing it," as though that somehow became a defense.
 And they said not only is everybody doing it, everybody knows everybody's doing it.